ckep1/Obsidian-Mobile-Sidebar-Notes/README.md

 ### Commands

-- **Open [Note Name]**: Opens configured notes in sidebar
+- **Open [Note Name] in Sidebar**: Opens configured notes in sidebar
 - **Open new sidebar tab**: Creates empty sidebar tab for browsing

 ## Settings

-- **Auto-open on load**: Toggle automatic opening of configured notes when Obsidian starts
+### General

+- **Auto-pin tabs**: Automatically pin notes opened in the sidebar to open links in new tabs (enabled by default)

+### Commands

-- **Configured Notes**: Add/remove notes to pin in sidebar tabs and add as commands
+- **Commands**: Add/remove notes to create commands for sidebar access

 ## Tips

 - Within the sidebar, press and hold on the dropdown of the note for options such as closing, pinning and renaming.
-- Tabs tend to persist between sessions / after open unless closed even without the auto-loading enabled.
+- Tabs tend to persist between sessions / after opening unless manually closed.
-- Duplicate tabs are prevented, auto load will reopen the desired tabs and prevent copies.
+- Duplicate tabs are prevented when opening the same note multiple times.
 - This is a standard editor tab, so most core note functionality should be preserved.
 - Any notes opened will continue to work as normal even if the plugin is disabled.

+# Contributing

+Feel free to make suggestions and issues/PRs, though please consider that I'd like to keep this plugin simple and focused.